 Scalability and Adaptability: Foundation Models can be fine-tuned and adapted to various domains and industries, enabling developers to create tailored solutions that address specific needs or problems.

-Sensitive data that may be inadvertently passed to AI models can vary depending on the context and use case.
-Some common types of sensitive data include:
+Employees and developers inadvertently post sensitive data that may be vary depending on the context and use case.
+Some common types of sensitive data include

 Personally Identifiable Information (PII): This refers to any information that can be used to identify an individual, directly or indirectly.
 Examples include names, addresses, phone numbers, email addresses, Social Security numbers, and driver's license numbers.